 Step 1: No alarm clock for the first two days

 The first step is that the night before, you simply switch off the alarm clock.
 It's as easy as that!
-Please note for the success of the experiment that you will need to go to sleep at a more or less 'normal' time.
+Please note for the success of the experiment that you will need to go to sleep at a relatively 'normal' time.
 In other words, don't stay up late just because your alarm clock is off!
 Go to bed at a time that will allow you to sleep 6 to 8 hours.

 Then when you wake up on the first morning (without an alarm clock) you are not allowed to stay in bed.
 When you wake up, simply get up straight away and start your normal routine.